 Functioning

-The creation of a qualified electronic signature is based on the combination of software and a hardware element, in order to create the electronic signature, to guarantee its security, as well as the integrity and confidentiality of the data related to its creation.
+The creation of a qualified electronic signature relies on a combination of software and a hardware element to create the electronic signature, ensuring its security, as well as the integrity and confidentiality of the data related to its creation.

-The qualified electronic signature is provided with a qualified certificate, i.e. an attestation allowing to validate the identity of the signatory and to meet the requirements guaranteeing the validity of the signature.
+The qualified electronic signature is accompanied by a qualified certificate, which validates the signatory’ identity and meets the requirements guaranteeing the signature’s validity.

 The qualified certificate often takes the form of an authentication key or a certified smart card, or ultra-secure certified cryptographic equipment installed in the qualified provider’s environment.